Proxyfil/Cesium/README.md

 Bot is now ready for beta-test.
 Obviously we can upgrade design and mecanics for some features but bot is usable.
 Expect 1 week of tests with fixes and changes before achieving a V1.0 definitive.
 Cesium will likely be hosted on my servers, I will do my best to allow 24/24h - 7/7 service but can't garantee that for the moment :/

+- V1.2b | 19/04/2022

+Some optimisation, aesthetical modifications, Deployement on stable hardware.